Tooth Extraction Trauma

 Teeth are very important part of your mouth.
 You need them to speak, chew, smile, and other functions.
 Beautiful teeth are key to making an incredible first impression.
 A great oral hygiene routine and attending the follow-up visits to the dentist helps to maintain and improve your oral health, but sometimes dental issues may arise and it might be so severe that you will need to extract a tooth.

-Some tooth extraction cases may require part of the bone tissues to be extracted.
+Some emergency tooth extraction cases may require the part of the bone tissues to be extracted.
 As a result, the surrounding tissues and teeth maybe traumatized.
 Each and every tooth requires a strong bone for support.
-Also the bone should be large enough to provide the strength and support needed.
+Also, the bone should be large enough to provide the strength and support needed.
 Interfering with the bone tissues may cause the teeth to stay loosely rooted in the sockets.
 In other words, once part of the bone is removed, the support is comprised.
 In addition, removal of bone may lead to the roots of the surrounding teeth being exposed, which can lead to sensitivity to extreme temperatures.

-Who is more susceptible to tooth extraction trauma?
+Who is more susceptible to Tooth Extraction Trauma?

 Tooth extraction is always the last solution.
 If your tooth has decayed or fractured you dentist may attempt to fix it using crowns or fillings, but sometimes the restoration methods may not work, and the only solution left is extracting the tooth.

 When is the surgical procedure necessary?
-If the tooth is broken beneath the gum line or severely damaged, then you the dentist might recommend surgical extraction.
+If the tooth is broken beneath the gum line or severely damaged, then the dentist might recommend surgical extraction.
 Even if the tooth is above the gum line, some surgical procedures might be required to extract it.
 Nevertheless, surgical procedure is recommendable if the tooth is severely damaged, infected or hard to restore.
-The procedures involves anesthetic, incision and flap elevation, releasing periodontal ligament fibers, , placing a safety net, sectioning the tooth, and loosening and elevating the tooth.
+The procedures involve anesthetic, incision and flap elevation, releasing periodontal ligament fibers, placing a safety net, sectioning the tooth, and loosening and elevating the tooth.

-What are the symptoms of tooth extraction trauma?
+What are the Symptoms of Tooth Extraction Trauma?